kota7/mecabwrap-py/notebook/usage.md

 ### A Simple Tokenizer

-The `tokenize` function provides a high level API for splitting a text into tokens.
+The `tokenize` function is a high level API for splitting a text into tokens.
 It returns a generator of tokens.